foysal-mahmud/Planet-Travel/README.md

 # Planet-Travel
 A Travelling Agency Web Application where User can see all Tour Packages and also explore that place available blog site.
 But only authenticated user can comment on a blog post or make a reservation for any Tour packages.
-There is also a member club where anyone can join and see other club members details info.
+There is also a member club where anyone can join and see other club members details info. :blush:

 ![Project Snapsort](https://github.com/foysal-mahmud/Planet-Travel/blob/main/ProjectImages/tech.png)